subhrapattnaik/MEE-TRIAL/README.md

 https://minecraft.makecode.com/31007-43173-07533-89821

-student shares url
+student publishes and  shares url

 teacher:
 Step 1: Copy the URL shared by the student.
 Step 2: Click on C and open the code builder.
-Step 3: Click on the Microsoft MakeCode Editor.
-Step 4: On the right side of my projects you see the import option,
+Step 3: Click on the Microsoft MakeCode Editor.(go to home-in left side) Step 4: On the right side of my projects you see the import option,

 -----------------------